OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 In the legacy model, we had engineering margins.
 These margins had the property of being able to overlap.
 It was also possible to choose the distribution algorithm for each margin individually.

 We asked users to comment on the difference and the usefulness of retaining these margins with scheduled points.
-The answer is that there is no fundamental difference, and that the additional flexibility offered by engineering margins makes no pratical sense (overlap and choice of distribution...).
+The answer is that there is no fundamental difference, and that the additional flexibility offered by engineering margins makes no practical sense (overlap and choice of distribution...).

 ### Arrival times are durations since departure time

 - this allows shifting the departure time without having to change arrival times
 - we don't have to parse dates and compute date differences within a single trip

 We also discussed whether to use seconds or ISO 8601 durations.
-In the end, ISO 8601 was choosen, despite the simplicity of seconds:
+In the end, ISO 8601 was chosen, despite the simplicity of seconds:

 - it preserves the user's choice unit for specifying duration
 - it interfaces nicely with the ISO 8601 departure time